hdShang/arxiv-daily/docs/cs-CL/2025-08-13/papers/250809726v1-sample-more-to-think-less-group-filtered-policy-optimization-for-con.md

 ---
 layout: default
-title: Sample More to Think Less: Group Filtered Policy Optimization for Concise Reasoning
+title: "Sample More to Think Less: Group Filtered Policy Optimization for Concise Reasoning"
 ---

 # Sample More to Think Less: Group Filtered Policy Optimization for Concise Reasoning